jaredbeck/graph_matching/README.md

 #=> 11
 ```

-Unfortunately, the first draft of the ruby port performs
-poorly compared to Van Rantwijk's original.
-No effort has
-been made yet to investigate this discrepancy.

-![MWM in Ruby vs. Python][27]

-The ruby implementation does perform in the expected
-O(mn log n) described by Galil (1986) p.
-34, so that's
+The algorithm performs in O(mn log n) as described by
-some comfort.
+Galil (1986) p.
+34.

 ![MWM is O(mn log n)][26]